bems2588/README-generator/README.md

   ## Tests

-  The following is needed to run the test: node index
+  The following is needed to run the test:

   ## Questions

-  If you have any questions about the repo contact me at http://github.com/bems2588 or email me bems2588@gmail.com
+  If you have any questions about the repo contact me at http://github.com/ or email me